Code-Institute-Submissions/travel-doc/README.md

     <img src="https://res.cloudinary.com/dzesjeplp/image/upload/v1725357631/READMEpp4/msgafterprofileupdate_zstn7w.png">
 </details>

-The user profile is created upon registration and displays a placeholder image and 'Edit Profile' button to allow the user to personalise their view.
+The user profile is created upon registration and displays a placeholder image and 'Edit Profile' button to allow the user to personalise their profile page.
 With future releases this page will be accessible to other users and allow connection, currently it is only viewable to the user.

 **Profile Edit**